LEARN ABOUT ITS ADVANTAGES

 The layers that comprise the packaging are separated and the polymers are recycled to then incorporate them into new trays.
 Since 2009 more than 65,000 tonnes have been recycled.

-Thanks to the properties provided by the different layers, which act as a barrier for certain gases, foods are better preserved and their shelf life is prolonged.
+Thanks to the properties provided by the different layers, which act as a barrier for certain gases, foods are better preserved and their shelf life is extended.

 The lightness of the packaging allows for a reduction in fuel consumption in transporting foodstuffs and optimizes distribution.